jcsirot/playbooks/README.md

 ### PLAYBOOKS ###

-  * ubuntu / __analyzer__ -- wireshark-based network analyzer node
+  * ubuntu / __analyzer__ -- create a WiFi wireshark-based traffic analyzer node.
-    The setup used for this is a base laptop with a RJ45 interface and a wireless interface.
+    The setup used for this is a bare laptop with a RJ45 interface and a wireless interface.
     A wifi hotspot is connected to the RJ45 interface and fetch its address from the DHCP server.
     The laptop acts as a gateway, forwarding the traffic to its wireless interface.
     Users can connect via RDP and starts wireshark.